 Through years of exposure in both local and foreign trade, the modern-day Filipino was born with an entrepreneurial spirit; according to research, millennial entrepreneurs have launched at least twice as many businesses compared to their Baby Booming predecessors.

 In fact, 55% of millennials in a local study indicated owning a successful business and reaching financial independence as an important value in their lives.
-Lucky for this generation, they are equipped with a highly distinct tool that allows them to fulfill their entrepreneurial aspirations – the internet.
+Luckily for this generation, they are equipped with a highly distinct tool that allows them to fulfill their entrepreneurial aspirations – the internet.

 The internet has changed the way people live, think, and do business.
 With the emergence of e-commerce, international trade became possible on an individual level.
 The definition of a free market has found itself in its truest form, with sellers at liberty to position their own products and pricing, and consumers at free reign to choose what they buy.

 Lazada opens in the Philippines